Have You Run Out Of ‘Game Of Thrones’ Theories? Why Not Try This New Fan Theory Generator

 Not if the latest Game of Thrones fan theory generator, Theories Are Coming, is anything to go by.

-Theories Are Coming was created by a small group of developers according to Gizmodo and is a great starting point if you want to check out some of the crazier theories out there in the Game of Thrones universe.
+Theories Are Coming was created by a small group of developers, according to Gizmodo, and is a great starting point if you want to check out some of the crazier theories out there in the Game of Thrones universe.

 Within the scope of the Theories Are Coming generator, there are plenty of options for wish fulfillment.
 Take, for example, Petyr Baelish.
 During most of HBO’s Game of Thrones, fans have wished Petyr dead.
 He has managed to weasel his way through many situations and created much horror and despair for other, more liked, characters.
 And, always, he has come out the other end without much of a blemish to his name.
 Considering other characters in Game of Thrones have wound up dead for much less, let’s imagine a world where Petyr Baelish is secretly dead.
 And this is what the Theories Are Coming generator had to say about that.